SuleimanFarah/sunpy/SOCIS/2016/SOCIS-2016-Alex-Hamilton.md

 - **Name:**      Alex Hamilton
-- **Studies**:   Astrophysics Masters from Queen Mary University of London, Mathematics and Computer Science Student at the Open University, Accepted into PhD in Solar Physics at Hull University
+- **Studies**:   Astrophysics Masters from Queen Mary University of London, Mathematics and Computer Science Student at the Open University, Accepted into PhD in Solar Physics
 - **GitHub**:    [Alex-Ian-Hamilton](http://github.com/Alex-Ian-Hamilton)
 - **Languages**: English (native)

 Background
 ========
-I graduated from Queen Mary with a Masters in Astrophysics and I am starting a PhD at Hull University in September.
+I graduated from Queen Mary with a Masters in Astrophysics and I am starting a PhD in September.
 I'm passionate about astronomy, science and technology with a specific focus in solar physics which is what has lead me to work with SunPy.
 I have been a casual coder since working along with a child’s coding book on my dads old BBC micro, I then moved into basic web development and playing with JavaScript and finally started to get formal teaching in Object Oriented Programming in Java with the Open University.